How to Find High Paying Freelance Writing Jobs

 In my experience, most freelance writers are in flat out denial about this last point.
 They assume that they’re already worth a certain rate and that it’s just a matter of finding someone who has the money to pay them what they’re worth.
 These writers will never make more than a mediocre living because they’re too outwardly focused.
 That is to say, they’re so focused on how to find high-paying freelance writing jobs, they never think about how to BECOME a freelance writer who is worth paying high rates for, who knows how to communicate with high-quality clients, and (most importantly) believes in their heart that they deserve to be well paid for their work.

 This last point is essential.
 People who pay good money for writing services will quickly recognize someone who either isn’t worth higher rates or who secretly doesn’t believe that they’re worth those rates.
 Don’t just assume you’ve got this handled.
 It’s easy to tell yourself that.
 But if you’re not already attracting high-quality clients, or if you’re finding them, but failing to get them to work with you, it’s not your clients that need to change.
 It’s your mindset, and your behaviors.
 That’s what I talk about in this podcast.
-If you’re ready to take an honest look at yourself on this point, this podcast could change your life.

 Goals and Progress